llvm/llvm-project/clang/docs/SanitizerSpecialCaseList.rst

 disables overflow sanitizer instrumentation for arithmetic operations containing values of type ``int``, for example.
 Custom types may be used.

-The following SCL categories are supported: ``=allow``, ``=skip`` and ``=forbid``.
-The ``allow`` category is the default for any entry and specifies that the query, if matched, will have its sanitizer instrumentation ignored.
+The following SCL categories are supported: ``=no_sanitize`` and ``=sanitize``.
-Conversely, both ``skip`` and ``forbid`` cause their queries, if matched, to be left out of the ignorelist -- essentially ensuring sanitizer instrumentation remains for those types.
+The ``no_sanitize`` category is the default for any entry within an ignorelist and specifies that the query, if matched, will have its sanitizer instrumentation ignored.
+Conversely, ``sanitize`` causes its queries, if matched, to be left out of the ignorelist -- essentially ensuring sanitizer instrumentation remains for those types.
 This is useful for whitelisting specific types.

 With this, one may disable instrumentation for all types and specifically allow instrumentation for one or many types.